Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_95.png)

-The table lists each of the task statuses available in SpiraTeam and provides you with the ability to enter the matching TFS work item State for each one.
-Unlike the mapping for incidents (see above) SpiraTeam does not track the reason codes associated with the tasks in MS TFS, so you only need to map the State names from TFS with the task status names.
+The table lists each of the task statuses available in Spira and provides you with the ability to enter the matching TFS work item State for each one.
+Unlike the mapping for incidents (see above) Spira does not track the reason codes associated with the tasks in MS TFS, so you only need to map the State names from TFS with the task status names.

-You can map multiple SpiraTeam fields to the same TFS fields (e.g. Blocked, Completed and Deferred in SpiraTeam are all equivalent to State
+You can map multiple Spira fields to the same TFS fields (e.g. Blocked, Completed and Deferred in Spira are all equivalent to State
-= Closed in TFS), in which case only one of the values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> SpiraTeam).
+= Closed in TFS), in which case only one of the values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> Spira).

 #### b) Task Priority